-A house rabbit may seem like the perfect companion for your child, but this is not always the case.
+Thinking about getting a pet rabbit for a child?
+A house rabbit may seem like the perfect pet for kids, but this is not always the case.
 Many children are too young to handle a rabbit appropriately.
 Bunnies may look cute and cuddly, but they do not behave in ways typified in children’s stories or cartoons.

 Many rabbits do not enjoy being held and will kick and claw when picked up.
 Your child may end up with some painful scratches.
 Your rabbit may end up far worse.
 Rabbits are delicate creatures and struggling to get out of the grasp of a child (or adult) can leave them with broken bones or other injuries.